 St. Lucia Distillers

 Sugarcane first arrived in St Lucia in the 1700s, with the thriving rum trade close on its heels.
-By the 1950s, however, most Caribbean rum producing islands had slowed their pace, and St Lucia was no exception: only two producers remained, located in Dennery & Roseau.
-The Barnard Family soon brought the two together, under the shared banner of St Lucia Distillers Group.
-The last operating distillery now remains in Roseau.
+By the 1950s, however, most Caribbean rum-producing islands had slowed their pace, and St Lucia was no exception: only two producers remained, located in Dennery & Roseau.
+The Barnard Family soon brought the two together under the shared banner of St Lucia Distillers Group.
+The last operating distillery on the island now remains in Roseau.

-St Lucia Distillers continues to churn out stellar rums in the island’s historic style, while pursuing extensive environmental initiatives to boot.
-A small amount of cane is still grown locally on the island and used in rum production, but the distillery primarily works with molasses sourced from Guyana’s Demerara River.
+St Lucia Distillers continues to produce stellar rums in the island’s historic style while pursuing extensive environmental initiatives.
+A small amount of cane is still grown locally on the island and used in rum production, but the distillery primarily works with molasses sourced from Bonsucro-certified molasses suppliers in the Dominican Republic.

 Chairman’s Reserve was first blended in 1999, overseen by then-Chairman Laurie Barnard.
 A blend of column and pot distilled rums, the line features some of St Lucia’s most beloved spirits.